-

 - at least two of the merging businesses each have an annual turnover of at least EUR30 million in the Netherlands.

-Different thresholds apply for mergers in the healthcare and pension fund sectors.
+Different thresholds apply for mergers in the pension fund sectors.

 The review process of merger control notifications under the DCA consists of two phases: the notification phase (Phase 1) and the license phase (Phase 2).